20 Raiders of Liez

 The four of them lifted from the sides of the crate and walked toward the door.
 Getting all four body boxes in place was simple.
 The challenge was getting them into the boats, unseen.

 “The maille is heavy, so it will take four of us to carry it to the longboat.
-Caleb, you be in charge of the door.
+Caleb, take charge of the door.
 Slide it open for us, then close it.
 Conall and I will return to take another box.”

 Josah, Conall, and two crewmen stood by the maille crate.
 “Caleb, get ready to open the door.
 When I say ‘now,’ blow out the candles.”